All too often in our daily lives, we find that we need to complain about something.

 Balance is key

-In summary, particularly with colleagues, friends and family members, begin your emails by showing appreciation and give them the benefit of the doubt (i.e., there might be a perfectly good reason why they have done something that you consider wrong).
+In summary, particularly with colleagues, friends and family members, begin your emails by showing appreciation and giving them the benefit of the doubt (i.e., there might be a perfectly good reason why they have done something that you consider wrong).
 Try to show you are in overall agreement with them (even if there are points to be clarified), identify your concerns in a non-confrontational way, offer further help, and always finish by saying something nice (but it must be sincere – otherwise, it could be interpreted as sarcasm).

 To email or not to email?

-Finally, think about whether email is actually the best way to handle this particular problem.
+Finally, think about whether an email is actually the best way to handle this particular problem.
 If it is, in any case, wait a few hours before hitting the send button – when you re-read it later, you may realize you have been a bit aggressive.
 Also, consider whether a phone call might be more effective or even a face-to-face discussion.

 We are sorry that this post was not useful for you!